ppgorecki/SuperNet/README.md

  - `--reachablenodescnt`: for each v in V(N), print the number of nodes reachable from v
  - `--reachableleafvescnt`: for each v in V(N), print the number of leaves reachable from v
  - `--pstsubtrees`: print species tree subtrees
- - `--maxdisplaytreecachesize`: set limit for the size of the cache of display tree nodes (only if DTCACHE is enabled)
+ - `--maxdisplaytreecachesize`: set limit for the size of the cache of display tree nodes (if DTCACHE is enabled)

 Detailed tree/network info (debug)